Skip to main content

 High-Intensity Interval Training (HIIT) involves short bursts of near-maximal effort followed by brief recovery periods.
 This modality can be seen as a time-efficient hybrid, offering some of the metabolic benefits of endurance training and the intensity-driven hormonal response of resistance work.

-A single session of HIIT can acutely increase both testosterone and levels.
+A single session of HIIT can acutely increase both testosterone and cortisol levels.
 The spike in testosterone is a response to the high intensity, while the cortisol spike is a natural part of the stress-and-recovery cycle.
 The key to successfully integrating HIIT is ensuring adequate recovery between sessions.

 Comparative Hormonal Effects of Different Exercise Modalities